tyler71/murmurd-noroot/README.md

 ```bash
 docker-compose down
 ```
+___
+Forked from `mattikus/docker-murmur` to provide some small features
+* Reduced size with multi-stage build
+* Use docker-compose for easier permanent instance
+* Use unprivileged user

 By default, the file `data/murmur.ini` is bound and used inside the container
-The sqlite file used is stored in `data/sqlite/murmur.sqlite`
+The sqlite file is stored in `data/sqlite/murmur.sqlite`